jamesrea97/sql-service-testing/test/integration_test/container/README.md

 1. `cd` into project directory `~/test/integration_test/container`
 2. Build Docker Image using `docker build . -t test-postgres-image`
 3. Run Docker Container using `docker run -d --rm -p 5432:5432 --name test-postgres-container test-postgres-image`
-4. Execute initial data importing Docker commands `docker exec -it test-postgres-container /opt/setup/setup-script.sh` `
+4. Execute initial data importing Docker commands `docker exec -d test-postgres-container /opt/setup/setup-script.sh`

+Once you have completed these 4 steps, you can start the integration tests found in `./test/integration_test/` `

 Note: It is important to ensure that no other PostgreSQL service is currently using the port 5432 on your local machine as this will block the container from using the port.

+Remember to stop the container.
+This will automatically remove the container from your containers.